-Lexi did so good with trail in Red Canyon earlier in the trip that we returned on Tuesday, November 7th to hike the Golden Wall Trail to Castle Bridge.
-This out and back trail is 2.1 miles with an elevation gain of 616 feet.
+Lexi did so well with the trail in Red Canyon earlier in the trip that we returned on Tuesday, November 7th to hike the Golden Wall Trail to Castle Bridge.
+This out-and-back trail is 2.1 miles with an elevation gain of 616 feet.
 Lexi again impressed us with her hiking skills and we began to wonder if she has been a hiking dog all this time and we never knew it!
-She was in such a good mood, she was keeping a good pace, exploring the plants and having fun.
+She was in such a good mood, she was keeping a good pace, exploring the plants, and having fun.

 Hiking with Your Dog

-Specifically for Lexi we keep her on her harness/leash at all times.
+Specifically for Lexi, we keep her on her harness/leash at all times.
 We tend to keep her as close to us as possible.
 This is for two main reasons.
 First, I’m watching for animals/insects along the trail (snakes, spiders, etc.).
 Second, I’m aware of what she is sniffing.
 It’s not safe for her to be inhaling dirt, sand, or the needles of plants.
-This can very easily be done, especially with the desert plants in Utah and can be extremely harmful to your pet.
-Finally, we can carry her in a Ruffit Backpack if she’s too tired or if she were to be injured.
+This can very easily be done, especially with the desert plants in Utah, and can be extremely harmful to your pet.
+Finally, we can carry her in a Ruffit Dog Carrier if she’s too tired or if she were to be injured.